 So, swap out the white rice for some quinoa and take your meals to a new filling and nourishing level.

-We also love us some lentils around here.
+We also love lentils around here.
 Not only are they another plant-based superfood that adds in a healthy dose of protein, but lentils can help keep you full between meals.

 Try using lentils instead of ground beef in recipes like spaghetti bolognese, or tacos, or simply add some cooked lentils to your favorite pasta dish or salad.